 Should You Invest in Cryptocurrency?

 Perhaps it might sound weird, after that last gloomy outlook, to say that in general cryptocurrencies are a good investment right now.
-But they are.

 The market is bracing itself for an earth-shattering development, but that might still take a while to happen – it might be years, in fact.